fdegalez/lncrna_PutOrtho/README.md

 2. A **config.txt** files following the template provided (see the 0_files_and_templates directory).
 This file is used for multiple analaysis (i.e. if the number of species is > 2) and is composed of three columns.
     - 1. A short name (choose by user, but the common name of the species is oftenly used - e.g. "human"/"mouse"/"chicken")
-    - 2. The scientific name used by the ensemble databade (see the available list provided, e.g. "human → hsapiens"/"mouse → mmusculus"/"chicken → ggallus")
+    - 2. The scientific name used by the Ensembl database (see the available list provided, e.g. "human → hsapiens"/"mouse → mmusculus"/"chicken → ggallus")
     - 3. The **absolute path** of the associated GTF file.